Real-Dev-Squad/Max-Movies-In-Years/README.md

 # Max-Movies-In-Years

-Max-Movies-In-Years-3 =>
+Max-years => Steps followed

+Sorted the given response
+Built map based on  increment and decrement of movies Built cummulative map and then find global maxima and local minima to get interval Perpare set based on obtained interval

-Time Complexity = O(nlogn) where n is the number of elements in response array
+Time complexity = O(nlogn) where n will be the elements in array Space complexity = O((Ymax-Ymin))

-Space Complexity = we have used auxillary array to store the year answer array which will take space in worse case O(maxYear - minYear)

-Max-Movies-In-Years-2 =>

-Time Complexity = O(nlogn) where n is the number of element in years array

-Space Complexity = O(maxyears-minyear) => map and array